Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 As you can see, the performance improvement is pretty noticeable.
 The reason it runs so fast is that the `CompileFast` version skips all the verifications that normal `Compile` does to ensure that the expression tree is valid.

 This library (as part of `FastExpressionCompiler.LightExpression`) also offers a drop-in replacement for `Expression` and all of its static factory methods.
-These alternative implementations construct expressions which may in some cases perform much faster than their default counterparts.
+These alternative implementations construct expressions which may, in some cases, perform much faster than their regular counterparts.
 However, I still recommend benchmarking it on your particular use cases to ensure that it actually provides an improvement.

 ## Inferring expression trees from code